Waterford, CT Mortgage and Home Loan Process

 Your lender will then give you a loan estimate.
 You'll be presented with a potential interest rate, monthly payment, and estimated closing costs for the loan.
 Keep in mind that the loan estimate isn't your final Waterford mortgage.
 It's a bit of preview, and you can request multiple estimates to find the best loan for you.

-Work with Mr. Cooper when going through the mortgage process in Waterford and we'll review your information and provide you with a Verified Approval letter, which is a very accurate estimate of what you could afford.
-This letter means a lot to home sellers and realtors because it shows you can afford a home.
+Work with Mr. Cooper when going through the mortgage process in Waterford and we'll review your information and provide you with a Verified Approval letter, which is a very accurate estimate of what you could buy.
+This letter means a lot to home sellers and realtors because it shows you can buy a home.
 You're not just browsing!
 Not all lenders offer Verified Approval letters as Mr. Cooper does.

 Ask questions during the home loan process!
 The FTC recommends home buyers to ask about any special programs, additional fees, the loan's annual percentage rate (APR), and whether the quoted rate is the lowest for that week or day.